shifdub/kidnapped/docs/index.md

  * I hope to be able to have this app turn on gps and allow the location of the phone included in the distress text that is sent out.

- * Even further in the future allow the location serviices to continue updating and continue to send the device's location if it is moving to a new location.
+ * Even further in the future allow the location services to continue updating and continue to send the device's location if it is moving to a new location.

 ## [Device/external services](work/device.md)